IWRoss/ServerBoilerplate/README.md

 # Boilerplate Project

-This is a boilerplate project for a Node.js application with a client-side component.
+This is a boilerplate project for a Node.js application with a React client-side component using Firebase for authentication, Firestore for data storage, and Express for routing.

 ## Getting Started